Junis impressive as Royals beat Tigers 1-0 for 1st win - Philly

-Justin Grimm finished that inning, and Kelvin Herrera struck out two in a perfect ninth for his first save.
+Justin Grimm finished the inning, and Kelvin Herrera struck out two in a perfect ninth for his first save.

+"I think I had an advantage, because I grew up pitching in weather like this," he said.
+"In my opinion, it is much easier to pitch in this weather than to hit in it."

-The only run came after Cheslor Cuthbert led off the second with a flare that dropped over first baseman Miguel Cabrera and bounced down the line.
+The only run came after Cheslor Cuthbert led off the second and let go of the bat while swinging.
+The result was a flare that dropped over first baseman Miguel Cabrera and bounced down the line.
 By the time Cabrera retrieved the ball, Cuthbert had a double.
 He went to third on a flyout and scored on Soler's flyball.

 Soler went 0 for 2 and is hitless in his last 31 at-bats in the majors.

 Cabrera struck out with two on in the third, and the Tigers missed a scoring chance in the fourth when James McCann hit what looked at first like a clean line drive up the middle.
-Second baseman Whit Merrifield was shifted over, however, and made the catch - then doubled Nicholas Castellanos off first.
+Second baseman Whit Merrifield was shifted over, however, and made the diving catch - then doubled Nicholas Castellanos off first .

 TRAINER'S ROOM